More about CAMi

 This German term, popularized in America by architect Frank Lloyd Wright, means “a total work of art.”
 That’s how we’re approaching CAMi.

-it won’t just be a home for art but a total work of art in itself.
+CAMI is NOT only a home for art — it’s ALSO a work of art in itself.

 Here, we’re considering and connecting the smallest details to create an accessible and harmonious place for people to enjoy contemporary art in all genres.